 You now know Magnesium is important, but which supplement is best?
 Not all brands are created equal!
 Companies who try to cut costs in production often use low elemental formulas or chemical forms that the body cannot adequately absorb.
 Look for a Magnesium Supplement that is in a chelated form, rather than an oxide.

-Agape Chiropractic Clinic carries UberMag PX, which contains 4 different chelates of magnesium.
+Agape Chiropractic Clinic carries UberMag PX, which contains 4 different chelates of magnesium, which means you get superior absorption and benefits.

 (1) S. Johnson.
 2001.
 The multifaceted and widespread pathology of magnesium deficiency.
 Med Hypotheses 56(2): 163-70